pririgotti/sql-sales-analysis/README.md

 The goal is to explore sales performance, identify trends, and generate business insights.

-Tools Used
+Tools Used:
 SQL Server
 SQL Server Management Studio (SSMS)
 Google Sheets
 GitHub

-Analysis Performed
+Analysis Performed:
 Total revenue
 Revenue by country
 Top-selling products
 Monthly sales trends
 Top customers

-Key Insights
+Key Insights:
 Sales are highly concentrated in the United States and Australia (~63%) A small number of product lines generate most of the revenue Sales show strong growth over time, especially in 2013